 No need for Triclosan, Glycerine, Sodium Lauryl Sulfate (SLS), or even Fluoride when using this easy, healthy, non-toxic toothpaste.

 Whiten teeth AND restore enamel with these 5 natural ingredients.

-Now, to help increase the results brought about by this toothpaste, it’s important to address diet, as it plays a HUGE role in the overall health of teeth.
+To help increase the results brought about by this toothpaste, it’s important to address the diet, as it plays a HUGE role in the overall health of teeth.
 This article by Wellness Mama goes into further detail on the science behind tooth remineralisation and the dietary steps necessary.
 In her post, she busts the common myth that once a cavity is through the dentin (the layer under the enamel), it’s impossible for it to heal without dental intervention;